Posted Oct 18, 2019 at 20:00. Revised Sep 1, 2021 at 14:40.

 The controversy caused a few faculty members to leave on principle and go to Berea College in Berea, Kentucky, where the Learning and Labor model was intact.
 Over the subsequent 160+ years, Berea College, unlike Oberlin, has remained true to the Learning and Labor model.

 Both colleges prospered along with their alumni, who shared their success with their colleges.
 Most commonly, this was money or investments, and each dollar given represented a tiny piece of their lives which they wanted to share with others.
-At some level, they understood that each of these dollars was a piece of each donor’s life.
+They understood, at some level, that each of these dollars was a piece of each donor’s life.
 That is, they were pieces of people — pieces of the people who donated them.
 Disrespecting the honestly given pieces of a generous person’s life degrades the good intentions of the person.

 Temperance, suffrage, and civil rights